ideal-fire/Higurashi-Vita/README.txt

 cmake CMakeLists.txt
 make

-Put the contents of the VpkContents/Vita folder into the VPK manually.
+Put the contents of the VpkContents/Vita and VpkContents/Shared folders into the VPK manually.